 The reward needs to outweigh the risk and you need to prepare for the worst.

 Traders that don’t manage risk aren’t traders for very long.
 They either give up or become desperate gamblers burning their paychecks to get out of a hole.
-Get in the habit of managing risk and always limit your losses.
+Get in the habit of money management and always limit your losses.
 If you don’t, you’ll put your account in danger of getting wiped out.

-Know the amount you are willing to risking with every trade.
-Don’t only focus on returns or you’ll end up risking more than you should.
+Know the amount you are willing to lose with every trade.
+Don’t only focus on returns, or you’ll end up risking more than you should.